robin-hartmann/MyFS/docs/spec.md

 ### extend `mount.myfs`

-- files on the block device can be read, edited, deleted and new files can be added
+- files on the block device can be read, edited (overwritten, appended), deleted and new files can be added
-- adding a directory causes an error
+- throws `EACCES` when trying to add a directory
+- the following operations need to be implemented additionally (minimum):
+    - create new file
+        - MyFS::fuseMknod()
+            - is only called if MyFS::fuseGetattr() has returned `ENOENT` before
+            - throws `EEXIST` if file already exists
+            - throws `ENOSPC` if there is not enough space
+        - MyFS::fuseCreate()
+            - only if needed
+    - (over)write file
+        - MyFS::write()
+            - the file has to be opened beforehand, so `fileInfo` should be used
+            - needs to be buffered
+            - throws `EBADF` when `fileInfo->fh` doesn't point to an open file
+            - throws `ENOSPC` if there is not enough space
+    - delete file
-    - `ENOSYS`
+        - MyFS::unlink()
+            - throws `ENOENT` if file doesn't exist

 # Tests